UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 <img src="images/sci_tornado.png" width="700"/>

 notes:
-Here's a series of visualizations made by or for domain experts that I just had lying around on my laptop.
+Here's a series of visualizations made by or for domain experts that AJ just had lying around on his laptop.

 What are some things you notice they have in common?